mizumoto-lab/lab-handbook/policies/policies.md

   - We have shared lab meetings between Penick Lab (Entomology), Mizumoto Lab (Entomology), and Smith Lab (Biology) on collective behavior in social insects.
 This is a monthly meeting on the first week of Friday.
 - Annual graduate student review
   - Graduate students complete the annual-review process described [here](../annual_review/README.md).

+These meetings are normally held during the semester.
+Graduate students and postdoctoral researchers are expected to attend unless excused or the meeting is not relevant to their appointment.
+Undergraduate researchers are welcome but attendance is optional unless participation has been agreed upon as part of their research responsibilities.

 ## Research integrity